 We decided to move on July 5, 2016.
-We signed a lease in Mazatlán that day.
-We boarded a plane on October 15th, 2016 with ten suitcases and a few carry-on bags.
+Our lease in Mazatlán that day was signed that day.
+Then we boarded a plane on October 15th, 2016 with ten suitcases and a few carry-on bags.
 It took us three months to make final arrangements and make our big move.
 We likely could have moved in less time, but we preferred to move after the rainy season ended.

 Do you work in Mexico?
 If so, what do you do?